 If we came back to the big rotating wheel, the one with the seats, with a new variant i.e. our possibility of attaching a seat to every point of any spoke of the wheel, and we wanted to achieve the objective of making each of the seats (therefore each of those people) feel the same traction towards the centre, once they are attached to any point of the radius, well, we would find out that this shared effect is impossible to reach by using a real wheel: the linear decrease of rotation speed does not balance the quadratic growth of wheel’s inertia outside the attachment point, while we move towards the centre.
 If we assume instead that the rotation of space-time around the centre of our galaxy is doing just that, i.e. imposing the same “traction” to each point of the galactic disk, in proportion to mass density of a neighbourhood of that point, we should conclude that space-time rotation decreases more than linearly moving towards the centre (i.e. it grows more than linearly moving towards the edge), and then it does not behave like the rotation of a material wheel!

-Now, each spoke of the big wheel is behaving like a lever, showing more and more positive effect as we move towards the edge; even if it is difficult to imagine something like a leverage effect about stars, what certainly is important for us (and for the continuation of our game) is this: if we compose that strange inertial rotation curve with the one we derive (from gravitational masses in play) as the expected rotation curve, as a result this addition shows the motion of stars in the Milky Way is described, according to observational data, better than with any possible density distribution of dark matter we are able to imagine.
+Now, each spoke of the big wheel is behaving like a lever, showing less and less positive effect as we move towards the edge; even if it is difficult to imagine something like a leverage effect about stars, what certainly is important for us (and for the continuation of our game) is this: if we compose that strange inertial rotation curve with the one we derive (from gravitational masses in play) as the expected rotation curve, as a result this addition shows the motion of stars in the Milky Way is described, according to observational data, better than with any possible density distribution of dark matter we are able to imagine.

 But what that constant “traction” we introduced might be opposed to?
 Let’s move on to another step of our mind game.”